 Not been a bad day, I suppose.
 And, of course, its Sunday.

+Day to take some account of human nature again, I suppose.
+To try and get away from everyday mundane things that usually fill up other days.
 Its difficult to write sometimes without having a precise subject to guide you, but somebody mentioned this important point about ‘love’ yesterday or the day before, so shall we stick with that for just a moment?

 Love is obviously something very lacking in this often vicious and unsettled world.
 That much should be fairly obvious.

 It is obvious that there can be different degrees and stages of love – love for people, places, things; love of politics, love of religious beliefs, love of certain pets or other animals; love of ourselves, even – but I was really referring to the word ‘love’ when it applied to real love between one human being and another.
 In other words, two people really in love with each other.

 I was questioning this whole confused assumption (on the part of some) that a sexual relationship was dependent – if not a condition of – this real love that I was discussing.
 I actually said that you can have sex without any real love being involved in it, but that you could also have real or true love without any need for sex being involved in it.
 I said this perhaps very simply.
 But there is no other way this can really be said.

 So, putting ‘sensual love’ or sex aside, we are left with this this thing called ‘love’.
 Not the cultivated thing (as it often is by our imaginations or in movies) but the REAL thing; that love that attracts man to woman and woman to man in the first instance.
 That pure feeling that initially draws people to each other like a magnet; that makes them want to be together just for its sake, without any ulterior motive.
 If we look at this truthfully, we may see that such love is not in itself physical.
 It is not tangible, it cannot be touched or measured in any way.
 In reality, this remains an intangible feeling, but without it, people could never be drawn together.